William Colenso: Life

 His standing in New Zealand colonial society and the Church Missionary Society, along with his fervent hope of ordination, was lost when it was discovered that he was the father of a son (Wiremu) by Ripeka, the Māori maid of his wife, Elizabeth Colenso, in May 1850.
 In November 1851, Colenso was suspended as a deacon and dismissed from the mission in 1852.
+Te Roore Neho claims to be descended from Colenso and "a high-ranking Māori woman", Tihi Awarua of the Ngāti Mahia hapū (subtribe) of Ngāpuhi, through a son born in 1841, and that there are now more than 2000 descendants, Neho being short for Koreneho, the transliteration of Colenso into Māori.
+It might, however, be merely a baptismal name.
+Diaries from the mid-period of Colenso's life were destroyed in circumstances suggesting they told of other indiscretions.
 In 1853, he was convicted of a technical assault over an argument about Ripeka and their son.

 Following a long wilderness period during which he continued his botany work, he took an active role as a local politician in Napier.
 He represented Napier as the Member of Parliament for the Napier electorate from the 1861 by-election to 1866, when he retired.

-In 1871, Colenso was the speaker at the Hawkes Bay Provincial Council when Ngati Kahungunu had been persuaded by farmers, the Russell Brothers, that they could get their land back in what came to be known as the Repudiation Movement.
+In 1871, Colenso was the speaker at the Hawkes Bay Provincial Council when Ngāti Kahungunu had been persuaded by farmers, the Russell Brothers, that they could get their land back in what came to be known as the Repudiation Movement.
 Their chief Henare Matua had already pronounced all land dealing with both the crown and private sales illegal.
 The brothers persuaded Māori that legal action against large land owners such as Donald McLean would succeed.
 Colenso advised Māori not to take a legal path that would leave them deep in debt.
 Lawyer and later Government Native Minister John Sheehan, who spoke fluent Māori, acted on behalf of the Repudiation Movement.
 Matua attempted to stand as an MP but lost and the movement, deep in debt, petered out.

+In 1890 he published a first-person account of the signing of the Treaty, at which he had taken extensive notes.

 He died in Napier in 1899, leaving two sons and a daughter.
 His son from Ripeka, Wiremu/William, left New Zealand for Cornwall, married a cousin and lived in Penzance until his death.
 His son from Elizabeth Fairburn, Ridley Latimer, attended St John's College, Cambridge, and finally settled in Scotland.
-His daughter Frances Mary married William Henry Simcox and settled in Otaki, New Zealand.
+His daughter Frances Mary married William Henry Simcox and settled in Ōtaki, New Zealand.
+He left Francis £2000 in cash, Latimer most of his estate and £200 in cash; Latimer sold quickly or destroyed most of his collections.
 Neither of his sons had surviving children – Frances had nine.

 Commemoration

 Many species have been named in honour of Colenso including Acrothamnus colensoi.

+William Colenso College, in the suburb of Onekawa, Napier, is named in his honor.